How To Scratch The Travel Itch Without Actually Traveling

 Bali Unesco World Heritage Sites Tour

 Quy Nhon Instagram Tour: The Most Famous Spots

 Colmar Tropicale French Village and Chin Swee Cave Temple Tour

 7. Practice learning another language

 As part of your preparation, try learning the local language!
 It’s a great new skill that you can show off to your friends once this is all over, plus it will be SUPER useful when you are on vacation abroad.
-If you’re not sure where to start, download the Duolingo app for free.
+If you’re unsure where to start, download the Duolingo app for free.

-It will assess your level of knowledge and take you through a series of lessons that include, reading, writing, listening and speaking skills - amazing!
+It will assess your level of knowledge and take you through a series of lessons that include reading, writing, listening, and speaking skills - amazing!

 8. Connect with fellow travelers

 If you’re missing meeting like-minded people on your trips away, get connected online.
 There are heaps of online communities and forums where you can meet and speak to people from all over the world who are interested in the same kind of travel as you!

 Swap tips, tricks and stories and make some new friends!
 No doubt you will meet people that are going through the same emotions and feelings as you, so reach out have a chat and keep each other’s spirits high!
 Some online communities you can try are: